lyzhang0614/root-cause-analysis_APG/README.md

 (5) os

-The encoding unicode is: UTF-8.
+The encoding unicode is: (6) UTF-8.

+Description of specific code files：

+(7) demo.py: to input scenario data, select an algorithm and specify parameters.

+(8) root_cause.py: implementation of two algorithms, and output a list of root causes